The following options for improving water management were explored:

 Greywater recycling systems

-Supply and wastewater charges were sourced (using early 2014 figures) from individual councils.
+Supply and wastewater charges were sourced (using Water New Zealand figures from their 2015/16 National Performance Review online resource.
 Where there was an option for both metered and unmetered water, it was assumed that all new connections in metered areas would be metered.
-Fixed charged areas were excluded from the calculations, as pro-rata costs cannot be applied.
-Treatment of homes where charges are based on land value (such as Hamilton) is similar.
-Thus, only the following cities have been costed: Auckland, Tauranga, Napier and Nelson.

 Based on a whole household of 600 litres a day water use, a 50% savings equates to saving 300 litres a day or some 109,000 litres a year.
 Using a popular wastewater system model, the costs work out as: base unit ($3,400), bracing ($120), irrigation system for garden ($300), freight ($150) and extra plumbing work ($200) - $4,200 in total.
 Cost-benefit calculations were based on these figures.